aadopii/aadopii/README.md

 ### About me

 I like to build and sell solutions to complex problems.
-Technology and business are two natural places to do that, but also enjoy philosophy, history, politics, and economics.
+Technology and business are two natural places to do that, though I try to keep both as means and never as ends (made that mistake before).
+Also interested in second-order derivatives in non-scientific areas like philosophy, history, economics, and politics.

 My main areas of interest over the past few years have been AI agents and onchain finance.
 First, because I think we're witnessing the birth of the agentic economy, and second, because I think that economy will run on crypto rails: permissionless protocols and onchain assets.